Carnegie Mellon University

 Housing

-Students will have the opportunity to live in Carnegie Mellon's residential communities and experience an authentic college living experience.
-Most students will live in a double room with a roommate.
+Students have the opportunity to live in Carnegie Mellon's residential communities and experience an authentic college living experience.
+Most students live in a double room with a roommate.
 The rooms are furnished with twin extra-long beds, chests of drawers, desks with chairs, closets, and wastebaskets.
 Linens (including pillows, sheets, comforters, towels, etc.) and fans are not supplied.

 Housing Options